 The relationship you build up with your tutor is an important one, not least because they will sometimes be the person who writes references for you when you start applying for jobs or other positions such as internships.

 This short video outlines some of the benefits of our tutoring system:

-Your Module Tutors can be contacted in the same was as you would contact your Personal Tutor to seek help and advice.
+Your Module Tutors can be contacted in the same way as you would contact your Personal Tutor to seek help and advice.
 Your Module Tutors will let you know how to contact them to arrange a meeting, with this information also displayed on the module’s ELE page*.

 *ELE is the Exeter Learning Environment, and each module has a dedicated page.
 On here you will find the information and materials you need to complete the module.

-Each programme (e.g. BSc Exercise and Sports Science, MSc Paediatric Exercise and Health) is led by a Programme Director, whose job it is to oversee the running of the programme and to liaise with all of the Module Tutors to ensure that you make good progress.
+Each programme (e.g. BSc Exercise and Sport Science, MSc Paediatric Exercise and Health) is led by a Programme Director, whose job is to oversee the running of the programme and to liaise with all of the Module Tutors to ensure that you make good progress.
 You might need to contact them with any programme-level concerns, and they may also be able to advise you on your module choices.